 About Attorney Sachs

 Mr. Sachs is the past Chair of the American Association for Justice, Nursing Home Litigation Group, and focuses his practice on medical malpractice and nursing home and assisted living abuse and neglect throughout Pennsylvania.
-If you are looking to hire an experienced Philadelphia medical malpractice attorney, call our firm at (888) 899-0652 or (215) 866-4774 to speak with one of our attorneys today, or fill out our online form to start out with a free case consultation.
+If you are looking to hire an experienced Philadelphia medical malpractice attorney, fill out our online form to start out with a free case consultation.